luciangreen/Time_Machine/README.md

 halt.
 ```

+* Next: <a href="https://github.com/luciangreen/Time_Machine/blob/main/Immortality_Script.md">Immortality Script</a> to install and effect Immortality.
+You can then join the Simulation and become Immortal!

 # Caution:

 * Before running texttobr, think of two radio buttons put on recordings, put through with prayer, nut and bolt, quantum box prayer 1, 1, 0.5 cm and 1, 1, 0.5 cm.